 - An interim can support the CEO before, during and after the permanent FD recruitment process:

 - By reviewing candidate applications.

-- Once a permanent FD is chosen, the interim FD can cover the incoming FD’s notice period and provide a comprehensive handover to the new FD to ensure he/she is fully briefed and able to seamlessly integrate into the business.
+- Once a permanent FD is chosen, the interim can cover the incoming FD’s notice period and provide a comprehensive handover to the new FD to ensure he/she is fully briefed and able to seamlessly integrate into the business.

 - Beyond the recruitment process, banks, investors and other key stakeholders will be reassured that a competent, knowledgeable and reliable FD is in place through the transitional phase.